 - Federal Standard: USACE's Federal Standard policy requires Districts to identify and prefer the least costly project alternative, so long as it determines the alternative is consistent with sound engineering and environmental requirements.
 The Federal Standard is intended to promote cost efficiency, sound engineering, and environmental compliance by avoiding costly or impractical options and fostering innovation.
 The Federal Standard sometimes impedes projects because BUDM is often more expensive than traditional options. - Application of the standard is not consistent across Districts.
 Districts lack a standard calculation methodology to weigh best management practices and least cost measures. - Some Districts prioritize costs to the navigation business line when developing dredge project alternatives, placing less importance on cost savings available by connecting dredging projects via BUDM with habitat restoration, flood risk management, or recreation projects. - Some state statutes require beneficial placement.
-This can be a challenge for Districts that are required to utilize the Federal Standard, which in turn limits placement. - Districts and states have in the past reached contradictory determinations of whether a lowest cost alternative is consistent with state or federal environmental requirements, creating conflict around project alternative selection (e.g. rejecting alternatives that use BUDM). - Non-Federal Match: Local sponsors may have trouble meeting non-federal match requirements. - More federal-state passthrough funding sources (e.g. for coastal resilience, habitat restoration, and economic development) should be made eligible for use as nonfederal match, following the model of HUD CDBG funds.
+This can be a challenge for Districts that are required to utilize the Federal Standard, which in turn limits placement. - Districts and states have in the past reached contradictory determinations of whether a lowest cost alternative is consistent with state or federal environmental requirements, creating conflict around project alternative selection (e.g. rejecting alternatives that use BUDM). - Non-Federal Match: Local sponsors may have trouble meeting non-federal match requirements. - More federal-state passthrough funding sources (e.g. for coastal resilience, habitat restoration, and economic development) should be made eligible for use as non-federal match, following the model of HUD CDBG funds. - Budgetary Disincentives: - USACE business lines are planned and budgeted separately, so, for instance, Navigation personnel are not structurally incentivized to achieve cost savings in flood and coastal storm damage reduction, environment, or recreation lines by combining projects through BUDM. - USACE Districts rely on overhead from project funds to maintain office and staffing capacity, and so are disincentivized from redesigning or combining projects to reduce overhead costs.